i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Requires N + 1 DH operations on the server side for N clients.
 - Requires one DH operation on the client side.
+- Requires the client to generate the secret key.

 Advantages of PSK client authorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Requires no DH operations.
+- Allows the server to generate the secret key.
+- Allows the server to share the same key with multiple clients, if desired.

 Downsides of PSK client authorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^